FREQUENTLY ASKED QUESTIONS

 • This comprehensive plan would enhance the safety, security, and accessibility of our buildings.
 It would also improve learning environments for our students, as well as sports, recreational, and activity spaces for our community – providing improved learning spaces at all of our schools so we can continue to educate, empower, and inspire every student every day.

 • Operational Levies are for Learning.
-An operating levy (sometimes also referred to as an operating referendum) is an election asking voters to provide funds that the district uses to run and operate its schools.
-An operating levy is for running the educational programs at the school and goes to the district’s general fund to support students.
-These funds cannot be used for construction and maintenance.
+An operating levy (sometimes also referred to as an operating referendum) is an election where voters decide whether to provide funds that help the District run and operate its schools.
+These funds go into a general fund and support day-to-day learning, educational programs, and student needs.
+They cannot be used for construction or building maintenance purposes.

 • Bond Referendums are for Buildings.
-A bond referendum is an election asking voters to provide funds that the school district uses for new construction, updates to existing facilities, and other additions to school properties.
-These funds cannot be used for operational purposes.
+A bond referendum is an election where voters decide whether to provide funds for new construction projects, updates to existing facilities, or additions to school properties.
+These funds can only be used for buildings, not for daily operations or programs.

 • A smaller portion of the district’s existing debt is scheduled to mature in 2028, followed by the retirement of a larger portion in 2031.
 The proposed referendum is designed to strategically leverage this expiring debt to minimize the tax impact on the community.